Employment: you and your job

 Employment and disability

 There are various employment supports in Ireland aimed at assisting employees with a disability to gain and retain employment.
 Support is also available for employers to raise awareness of disability issues and to assist with retaining disabled employees.
-The Department of Social Protection’s Reasonable Accommodation Fund provides supports such as the Personal Reader Grant, the Job Interview Interpreter Grant and grants for adapting the workplace for employees with disabilities.
+The Department of Employment Affairs and Social Protection’s Reasonable Accommodation Fund provides supports such as the Personal Reader Grant, the Job Interview Interpreter Grant and grants for adapting the workplace for employees with disabilities.

 Losing your job